mmistakes/made-mistakes-jekyll/_posts/articles/2012-03-19-going-static.md

 ## Why Go Static

-For the last ten years I've used a <abbr title="Content Management System">CMS</abbr> to hold and present various blogs and portfolios for myself and clients.
+For the last ten years I've used a CMS to hold and present various blogs and portfolios for myself and clients.
 These websites were all dynamically driven by a database (usually MySQL) and generally had more features I almost never needed.
 For example, the convenience of being able update a Wordpress powered website from an iOS app.
 As much as that feature sounds awesome, I never felt the need to post to my blog while away from my iMac.
 Especially not any sort of long form article or image heavy post.

 A common problem facing Wordpress sites is the speed at which they serve up pages.
 To be honest I never really had issues with *Made Mistakes* because it was relatively small and low on the traffic.
 But worrying about security exploits, if updates to the core were going to break something, poorly written plugins, or if I had [W3 Total Cache](http://wordpress.org/extend/plugins/w3-total-cache/) configured correctly started to get old fast.